Do you offer financial aid?

 How challenging are the trips?

 One week expeditions are introductory and are appropriate for students who have never been on this type of adventure before.
 Two week and three week expeditions are more challenging.
 Students new to this type of adventure can be successful if they are very motivated, open to learning new skills, willing to work closely as a team, and are able to demonstrate leadership skills.
-Trips may be very challenging at times, but the instructors will ensure that everything is within the abilities of the group.
+Trips may be very challenging at times regardless of a student’s experience in the outdoors, but the instructors will ensure that everything is within the abilities of the group.
 You do not need to have any outdoor experience to complete a BOLD or GOLD expedition and you do not need to be an athlete.
-Being in shape and physically active before you arrive can help but is not required.
+Being in shape and physically active before you arrive is helpful but is not required on introductory experiences.
 Come prepared to meet new people, try new things, have fun and challenge yourself.
-You will make mistakes, but you will learn from them and go on to meet challenges, both individually and as a group.
+You may make mistakes, but you will learn from them and go on to meet challenges, both individually and as a group.

 How far do I backpack & how heavy will my pack be?